Thunder Bay Generating Station: Conversion from coal

-There were multiple announcements on the future of Thunder Bay GS over a 10-year period.
-The Ontario government initially proposed a conversion to natural gas in 2004 but subsequently cancelled that plan in 2006.
+There were multiple announcements on the future of Thunder Bay GS over 10 years.
+The Ontario government initially proposed conversion to natural gas in 2004 but subsequently canceled that plan in 2006.

 Then, as part of the 2010 Long-Term Energy Plan, Ontario's Ministry of Energy announced that Thunder Bay GS would be converted from coal to natural gas by the end of 2014.
 This was part of the Ontario government's commitment to phase out all of its coal-burning power generation.

-On 1 November 2012, OPG announced that the Ontario Power Authority requested that the conversion to natural gas be suspended until the Ontario Power Authority could assess generating needs in northwestern Ontario.
+On 1st November 2012, OPG announced that the Ontario Power Authority requested that the conversion to natural gas be suspended until the Ontario Power Authority could assess generating needs in northwestern Ontario.
 The next announcement on the generating station's fate was made in November 2013 when the Ministry of Energy announced that Thunder Bay GS would be converted to advanced biomass.

-Ontario’s Minister of Energy Bob Chiarelli outlined the broad terms of the conversion in a directive to the Ontario Power Authority dated 16 December 2013.
+Ontario's Minister of Energy Bob Chiarelli outlined the broad terms of the conversion in a directive to the Ontario Power Authority dated 16th December 2013.
 Chiarelli noted that the station will have only one unit operating as a peaking plant and that OPG is only permitted to purchase 15,000 tonnes of fuel annually.
-It was estimated that the 15,000 tonnes of fuel will permit the single unit to operate at 2% of capacity.
+It was estimated that the 15,000 tonnes of fuel would permit the single unit to operate at 2% of capacity.

-The generating station will have a five-year contract to produce electricity starting in January 2015.
+A five-year contract was in place for the generating station to produce electricity beginning in January 2015.

-As of 2015, the plant burns steam treated wood pellets (biocoal) from Arbaflame in Norway.
+As of 2015, the plant burns steam-treated wood pellets (biocoal) from Arbaflame in Norway.

-On July 27, 2018 OPG and IESO announced the closure of Thunder Bay Generating Station due to having a leak in the boiler causing the station to be shut down since May.
+On July 27, 2018, OPG and IESO announced the closure of Thunder Bay Generating Station due to a leak in the boiler causing the station to be shut down since May 2017.
 Estimated repair costs would be about $5 million and the contract expiration in 2020 was not intended to be renewed.

-In 2021 demolition began on the generation station by Hamilton-based company, Budget Demolition.
-The work is expected to take two to three years and the majority of the materials will be recycled.
+In 2021 demolition began on the generation station by the Hamilton-based company, Budget Demolition.
+The work was expected to take two to three years and the majority of the materials was recycled.
 The 650-foot chimney came down in a controlled demolition on 9 September 2021 and was captured on video on YouTube.